Galaxies99/formalized-DFS-proof/README.md

 # formalized DFS Algorithm proof
-The formalized DFS (Deep First Search) proof is based on the graph libraries of RamifyCoq.
+The formalized DFS (Depth First Search) proof is based on the graph libraries of RamifyCoq.

 You can fetch the RamifyCoq files in other's repository on Github.